 It is important to be sure that what you are dealing with really is a wart.
 If you have even the slightest doubt, ask your doctor to have a look.

 - Something that looks like a wart, but which grows rapidly or does not go away with a remedy from the pharmacist, should definitely be checked by a doctor.
-There have been rare cases in which people have mistaken a skin cancer, such as a melanoma, for a wart and tried to treat it themselves.

 - Do not treat warts at the side of your fingernail by yourself, because you may damage the nail.